IVRL/Tempsal/docs/README.md

   Alternatively, use `generate_volumes.py` to create temporal saliency slices with customizable intervals.

 ### 4. Temporal Saliency Only
-For projects focused on temporal saliency training and predictions, please refer to [TemporalSaliencyPrediction](https://github.com/LudoHoff/TemporalSaliencyPrediction) by Ludo Hoff.
+For projects focused on temporal saliency training and predictions, please refer to [TemporalSaliencyPrediction](https://github.com/LudoHoff/TemporalSaliencyPrediction) by Ludo Hoffstetter.

 ---